Tactile-based Object Retrieval From Granular Media: Method

 In defining the action space of our learning task, we build on the extensive body of work (reviewed earlier) showing that a planar-pushing primitive can be used to reduce uncertainty and funnel an object into a state that lends itself to robust grasping.
 However, a heuristic-based pushing primitive is difficult to implement in very noisy conditions.
 Instead, we aim to formulate the learning problem such that the agent naturally learns to make use of pushing in the context of end-to-end task learning.

 Specifically, our action primitives consist of a planar pushing action and a grasping action.
 The gripper moves in a 2D plane and is always perpendicular to the table, as shown in Fig.~\ref{fig:teaser}.
-Given the current gripper pose (position $[x, y]$ and rotation $\theta$), the action is a 4-dimensional vector $[dx, dy, d\theta, T]$.
-A value of $T=0$ indicates a pushing action, in which case $dx, dy, d\theta$ indicate the change to $x$, $y$, and $\theta$, respectively.
+Given the current gripper pose (position $[x, y]$ and rotation $\theta$), the action is a 4-dimensional vector $[dx, dy, d\theta, G]$.
+A value of $G=0$ indicates a pushing action, in which case $dx, dy, d\theta$ indicate the change to $x$, $y$, and $\theta$, respectively.
 For $x, y$, the change is 1cm and for $\theta$, the change is $15^\circ$; namely, $dx, dy \in \{-1\text{cm}, 0, +1\text{cm}\}$ and $d\theta \in \{-15^\circ, 0, +15^\circ\}$.
-Notice that in this action space formulation, it is possible to change $x, y$, and $\theta$ simultaneously in one action. $T=1$ corresponds to a grasping action.
+Notice that in this action space formulation, it is possible to change $x, y$, and $\theta$ simultaneously in one action, by setting the corresponding elements at the same time. $G=1$ corresponds to a grasping action.
 In this case, the values of $dx, dy, d\theta$ are ignored, the gripper is closed, and the object is lifted.
 The episode is terminated when a grasping action is executed or a predefined maximum number of steps is reached.

-As discussed in the results section, this formulation results in the learned policy effectively making use of sequences of pushing behaviors of various lengths, depending on the nature of observations received during execution.
-However, a critical aspect of learning such behaviors is training in the presence of noise in the policy observation space, which we discuss next.
+As discussed in the results section, this formulation results in the learned policy effectively making use of sequences of pushing behaviors of various lengths.
+However, a critical aspect of learning such behaviors is training in the presence of noise, which we discuss later in Sec.~\ref{sec:noise}.